bitnami/charts/bitnami/contour/README.md

     bitnami/contour
 ```

-The above command sets the envoy.readynessProbe.successThreshold to 5.
+The above command sets the `envoy.readynessProbe.successThreshold` to `5`.

 ## Configuration and installation details